Abhinav Bindra: Business career

 Bindra has a bachelor's degree in business administration from the University of Colorado.
-Bindra is the CEO of Abhinav Futuristics Private Limited, an organization that works to bring science and technology into the sport and healthcare sectors.
-With ABTP, a group of sports science and advanced physical medicine and rehabilitation (PMR) centers, the organization has served more than 5,000 athletes and medical patients.
+Bindra is the CEO of Abhinav Futuristics Private Limited, an organisation that works to bring science and technology into the sport and healthcare sectors.
+With ABTP, a group of sports science and advanced physical medicine and rehabilitation (PMR) centres, the organisation has served more than 5,000 athletes and medical patients.
 Under the Abhinav Bindra Foundation, a non-profit initiative, athletes are provided access to the latest sports technology and high-performance physical training for free.
-Many athletes from sports such as swimming, badminton, boxing, and para-athletics have benefited from the foundation's various programs.
+Many athletes from sports such as swimming, badminton, boxing, and para-athletics have benefited from the foundation's various programmes.
 In 2020, he launched the Abhinav Bindra Sports Medicine and Research Institute at Bhubaneswar with the mission of bringing Global Best Practice to the Indian Healthcare and Sports Medicine Sector.

 Since his retirement, Bindra has been involved with the TOP Scheme, one of India's most significant policies for athlete development.
 He was a member of the ISSF Athlete Committee from 2010 to 2020, serving as Chair from 2014, and was appointed to the IOC Athlete Commission in 2018.
 In these roles he has worked for the development of athletes through mental health, financial stability, and entrepreneurship initiatives.
 In 2017 whilst Chair of the ISSF Athletes Committee, Bindra was criticised for approving the removal of three events from the Olympic programme in what was described as an undemocratic and un-transparent manner.
 Bindra's net worth is estimated to be around $10 million.